-Vitamin B12 Benefits and Dosage
+Vitamin B12 benefits and dosage

-Vitamin B12 benefits & functions
+Vitamin B12 benefits

-A water-soluble vitamin needed for:
+Vitamin B12 is a water-soluble vitamin needed for:

 Keeping the body’s blood cells healthy